-Trauma Therapy in East Brunswick and New Brunswick, NJ and Online
+Trauma Therapy in East Brunswick and Somerville, NJ and Online

 Many of us live with trauma in our lives.
 We deal with unthinkable events, losses, and abuse.
 We may feel at loss as to how to process this pain, how to begin to heal.
 Fortunately, there is hope.
 Those of us here at Olive Branch Therapy Group want you to know that there is treatment available for you, treatment that will fit your individual experiences and needs to recover.

 Those of us who experience trauma often experience similar symptoms.
 When we experience trauma, our brain literally changes.
 Our brains tend to overreact to situations that would otherwise seem typical; we become hypervigilant and emotional.
 This is our traumatized brian telling us that we are hurting and need help.

 These symptoms are part of a mental disorder called post traumatic stress disorder, or PTSD.
 Symptoms of PTSD may include:

 - Memory loss or poor concentration

 - Social isolation

 These symptoms of trauma may leave you exhausted, interfering with your day-to-day activities.
 Know that getting treatment as soon as possible can prevent these symptoms from getting worse.

 Our Approach to PTSD and Trauma Therapy at Olive Branch Therapy Group

 We want you to experience post traumatic growth, or trauma recovery, as soon as possible.
 Does this mean that if your trauma happened in the past, months or even years ago, that you can’t recover?
 Absolutely not.
 Whether you experienced childhood trauma or recent trauma, we’re here to help you heal.